 If you don’t have an A/C unit, want to keep your electricity costs down, or simply don’t trust your property’s outdated cooling system to work efficiently, we’ve put together the top simple and affordable tips for keeping your house cool this summer.

 Change your ceiling fan setting so the blades turn counter-clockwise in the summer.
 This seasonal fan adjustment will force air down into the room creating a windchill effect, that will make the room feel cooler (even if it isn’t).
 Check out this video for how to easily change your ceiling fan’s direction of rotation.

 Even better than changing your lightbulbs, try to use as little artificial lighting as possible.
 The longer days means you can rely on natural sunlight to see throughout the day.
 So flip the switch when you leave a room and let daylight be your guide during your summer activities.

-There is a reasons grilled foods are associated with summer, so it’s time to fire up the bbq.
+There is a reason grilled foods are associated with summer, so it’s time to fire up the bbq.
 For stovetop cooking, try using an electric skillet setup outside for easy cooking options.
 You can essentially make anything that you would saute or pan fry in an electric skillet without ever needing to touch your stove.
-If you don’t have an outdoor patio to keep the heat outdoors, instead of cooking on skillet, you can try using your slow cooker at night, so the appliance is on during the coolest part of the day, resulting in minimal house heating.
+If you don’t have an outdoor patio to keep the heat outdoors, instead of cooking on a skillet, you can try using your slow cooker at night, so the appliance is on during the coolest part of the day, resulting in minimal house heating.

 Hang tightly woven screens or bamboo shades outside the window during the summer to stop 60 to 80 percent of the sun’s heat from getting to the windows.
 If you rent your property, make sure to check with your landlord or HOA about allowable outdoor window coverings.

-- Try this fan hack.
-Fill a mixing bowl with ice (or something equally cold, like an ice pack or ice block) and position it at an angle in front of a large fan, so that the air whips off the ice at an extra-chilled, extra-misty temperature.
+Fill a mixing bowl with ice (or something equally cold, like an ice pack or ice block) and position it at an angle in front of a large floor fan, so that the air whips off the ice at an extra-chilled, extra-misty temperature.
 Trust us: it’s magic.
 Put a block of ice (in a pan big enough to catch the melted volume of water) in front of the fan.
 Makeshift air conditioning!